-Because flus are caused by viruses, antibiotic treatment (which work against bacteria) are ineffective.
+Because colds are caused by viruses, antibiotic treatments (which work against bacteria) are ineffective.
 Over-the-counter medications may relieve some symptoms, but will not affect the course of the illness.
 Remember, your symptoms are a sign that your body’s defenses are fighting the virus.
 Your body will ultimately heal itself, so be patient and be good to yourself!

 Self-Care for a Cold